-If you are not concerned with building tons of muscle but still enjoy lifting weights, switching up some of your workouts to be low-weight/high-rep can help you improve your endurance in a more interesting way that walking in place on the treadmill.
+If you are not concerned with building tons of muscle but still enjoy lifting weights, switching up some of your workouts to be low-weight/high-rep can help you improve your endurance in a more interesting way than walking in place on the treadmill.

-In addition to using lighter weights and higher reps for the same exercises you normally do, you can also get rid of the weight altogether and try bodyweight exercises for a set amount of time instead.
+In addition to using lighter weights and higher reps for the same exercises you usually do, you can also get rid of the weight altogether and try bodyweight exercises for a set amount of time instead.
 For example, instead of doing three sets of 10 dumbbell squats, set a timer for one minute and do as many bodyweight squats as possible before time runs out.

 Incorporate More Compound Movements

-Focusing on compound movements is another great option for people who love lifting weights but still want to improve their endurance and give their heart rate a boost.
+Focusing on compound movements is another option for people who love lifting weights but still want to improve their endurance and give their heart rate a boost.

 Compound movements like squats and deadlifts require you to use multiple muscle groups at once.
 This requires more energy and causes your body to burn more calories than you would with an isolation exercise like bicep curls.